Reduce Energy Costs with Regular Duct Cleaning

 A normal routine duct cleaning removes all of the dust, dirt, and debris through the ducts.
 A high power vacuum system removes the buildup.
 An AC Coil cleaning and dryer vent cleaning is also recommended since both will also reduce energy costs.
 That way, the system can run much more efficiently.
 Beware of inexperienced companies because oftentimes they can cause damage to delicate ductwork.
 They can also fail to clean the system thoroughly.

-How Often Should I Perform This Maintenance?
+How Often Should I Perform Air Duct Maintenance in Utah?

 The air filters should be changed every 1-3 months.
 Generally, air ducts should be professionally cleaned every 3-5 years.
 They should be cleaned yearly is someone in your home is sensitive to poor air quality.
 Up to 40% of energy costs are due to inefficiency.
 Contact Green Home Air in Utah if you would like to have your air ducts cleaned.